 What is sales performance?
 It’s the measurement of sales activity and corresponding results compared to the sales expectations and quota.
-Good sales performance is highly valued but it can also be elusive to achieve for many salespeople and organizations.
+Good sales performance is highly valued — but it can also be tough to achieve for many salespeople and organizations.

 The key to good sales performance is consistency.
-Anyone can have a good sales month, but a high-performing salesperson and sales team can meet or exceed expectations for an extended period of time through different sets of economic circumstances and competitive situations.
+Anyone can have a good sales month — but a high-performing salesperson and sales team can meet or exceed expectations for an extended period through different sets of economic circumstances and competitive situations.

 How to Improve Your Sales Performance